MicahKimel/workoutapi/README.md

 # ToDo:

+- learn how to keep database data on docker regenerate?
 - write stored procedures for all endpts instead of inline sql
+- start docker on project launch
 - learn how to get env off linux/mac

-- start docker on project launch
-- create workout set post
-- Get workoutsets for a day
+- Create endpt for exercise set for a day or yearToDate
-- Get workoutsets over yearToDate
-- Filter by type, rep count, weight
+    - optional filter by type, rep count, weight

 - Build refresh token endpt